david19990531/EECS4415_Project_2/README.md

 ## Q1.
 Distributed Construction of the Inverted Index (25%)
 In information retrieval, an inverted index is an index data structure that stores a mapping from words to a collection of documents that they appear in.
 Your task is to build an inverted index that maps categories (of businesses) to businesses.
-In other words, given a collection of businesses, an inverted index is a dictionary where each category is associated with a list of the business ids that belong to that category.
+In other words, given a collection of businesses, an inverted index is a dictionary where each category is associated with a list of the business ids (comma-separated) that belong to that category.
 See the example below:

 ![Inverted index](Q1.png)